Jay Pritchard – President

 John has been a member of WSAC for eleven years and has previously served on our Board of Directors (four years) in the capacity of Treasurer.
 He is serving in his 6th year as a Board member and is in year two of a two-year term on the current Board.
 John proudly carries the title of Certified Professional Accountant and has worked in public practice, industry and government, most recently with the Federal Government as an auditor.
 John says that he has chosen to serve on the Board again because the Centre “gives” to him and he wishes to try his best to “give back”.

-Brian Quickfall – Director
+Sharon Quickfall – Director

 Donna-Mae Lambert – Director